 Cheng (2008) conducted a study on Six Sigma in Taiwan where the methodology was developed in this major manufacturing territory in Greater China.
 It was an empirical case study on merging Six Sigma implementation with TQM improvement tools.
 The result was that it helped competitive advantage, and suggested "to incorporate a strategic element into the process" (2008: 194).
 Yang et al. (2008) reported another aspect of Six Sigma experience in Taiwan, and identified that new adopters used a modified model instead of adhering to the existing and trialed GE model.
-Raisinghani (2005: 491) held that the

-Six Sigma methodology is "best used in conjunction with other more comprehensive quality standards".
+Raisinghani (2005: 491) held that the Six Sigma methodology is "best used in conjunction with other more comprehensive quality standards".
 The studies of Cheng and Yang with their associates witnessed a trend of regional experience of Six Sigma implementation, which is close to the situations both in Hong Kong and in mainland China.
 Raisinghani suggested a phenomenal change of the role of Six Sigma in the commercial world.

 As Six Sigma develops within Chinese enterprises, issues of Six Sigma implementation are observed.
 Lee et al. (2011) identified six problems of implementing Six Sigma in China, namely: (1) low education and lack of intellectual capacity; (2) high staff turnover rate; (3) financial limitation; (4) lack of time resource; (5) lack of strategic vision/long-term goal formulation, and finally, (6) resistance to change.
-These issues can be compared to the factors concerning the abandonment of Six Sigma by some companies in the discussion chapter.

-In the survey study, Lee et al. (2011: 188) attempted to develop a framework of the "readiness self-assessment model" (RSM) to evaluate "the readiness of an organization towards Six Sigma implementation" for Chinese enterprises.
-Chan (2006) made a similar, but less comprehensive attempt for manufacturing companies in Hong Kong and Southern China, to develop the Readiness Assessment Model (RAM), as well as the Six Sigma Performance Model (SSPM).
+In their survey study, Lee et al. (2011: 188) attempted to develop a framework of the "readiness self-assessment model" (RSM) to evaluate "the readiness of an organization towards Six Sigma implementation" for Chinese enterprises.
+Developed the Readiness Assessment Model (RAM) and the Six Sigma Performance Model (SSPM), Chan's effort (2006) was similar, but a less comprehensive attempt for manufacturing companies in Hong Kong and Southern China.
 Chan's RAM considers "organizational and cultural readiness", and "methodology and tools readiness" factors.
-These two survey studies set an example and provide item-question ideas for the present study.
+These two survey studies set example and provide item-question ideas for the present study.

-2.3.
-Culture and Cultural Models
+2.4 Culture and Cultural Models